mtoensing/simpletoc/readme.txt

 Add a Table of Contents block to your posts and pages.
 The TOC is a nested list of links to all heading found in the post or page.
 To use it, simply add a block and search for "SimpleTOC" or just "TOC".

-Hide the headline "Table of Contents" and set a maximum display depth in the blocks' sidebar configuration.
-Add the CSS class "simpletoc-hidden" to a heading block to remove that specific heading from the generated TOC.
+The maximum depth of the toc can be configured in in the blocks' sidebar among many other options.
+There can hide the headline "Table of Contents" and add your own by using a normal heading block.

 = Features =